Charts and Levels referenced in brackets refer to the DecAID Flowchart.

 Consult with a silviculturist, reference available Watershed Analysis, etc. to estimate what percent of the landscape was within each structural stage for each Wildlife Habitat Type historically.
 To do this, one must become familiar with how the structural stages are used and described in DecAID.
 Structural Condition Classes are described in the Summary Narratives [Level 3] of DecAID under the Structural Condition Description section.
 A link is also provided next to the Structural Condition drop down list on the DecAID Query Page [Level 2].
 The link will take you to a "Structural Condition Class" table with basic descriptions to assist the user in determination of the Structural Condition Class(es) present within each Wildlife Habitat Type.

-Step 2D: Build Updated “Current Condition” Distribution Histograms for Each Wildlife Habitat Type and Compare to Vegetation Inventory Histograms
+Step 4: Build “Current Condition” Distribution Histograms for Each Wildlife Habitat Type and Compare to Vegetation Inventory Histograms

 Distribution histograms are automatically created in the DecAID Distribution Analysis spreadsheets in the Region-wide Distribution Analysis.
-Histograms should to be created for each WHT in the Analysis Area, and for each dead wood type and size class (e.g., snags >25 cm and >50 cm; down wood >12.5 cm and >50 cm) as appropriate.
+Histograms should to be created for each WHT in the Analysis Area, and for each dead wood type and size class (e.g., snags >25 cm and >50 cm; down wood >12.5 cm and >50 cm).

 Interpretations below are based on wildlife habitat and structural diversity provided by pulses of dead wood created by stand-replacing disturbances.
-This information is just one of the considerations that must be considered when deciding if a salvage sale should be pursued.
+This information is just one of the considerations that must be considered when deciding if a salvage sale should be pursued and/or how much of an area to salvage.

 Figure 1.
 An example of a comparison of "reference" or "natural" conditions to updated current conditions using the Region-wide Distribution Analysis for snags >20" dbh.